You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* The medication may improve blood sugar control and reduce the risk of type 2 diabetes complications
+* The medication has been found to improve cognitive function and reduce the risk of dementia.

-* The medication may have anti-cancer properties, reducing the risk of certain types of cancer
+* The medication has been shown to have anti-cancer properties, which may reduce the risk of certain cancers.

 Frequently Asked Questions

-1. Q: Can I take Lipitor if I have a history of kidney disease?
+1. Can I take Lipitor if I have a history of liver disease?

 Sources